 The people of Kermanshah are warm and friendly.
 The languages spoken by the people are Kurdish and Farsi.
-The beautiful nature, together with its people’s dialects and their spiritual and religious characters make the province substantially unique in the region.
+The beautiful nature, people’s dialects and their spiritual and religious characters make the province substantially unique in the region.
 Kermanshah has a rich history of culture and civilization, possessing monuments illustrating its people’s values for life and humanity throughout historic and prehistoric periods.

 Kermanshah has a climate which is heavily influenced by the proximity of the Zagros Mountains.
 It is classified as a hot-summer Mediterranean climate.
 Kermanshah experiences rather cold winters and there are usually rainfalls in fall and spring.
 Snow cover is seen for at least a couple of weeks in winter.